Will I Get Alimony For My Divorce In TX?

 - Contractual alimony.
 Contractual alimony refers to a situation in which one spouse enters a contractual agreement to make regular payments to the other spouse as part of the divorce’s property settlement.
 Typically, the courts don’t order contractual alimony, but it’s sometimes part of a divorce’s final agreement.
 Contractual alimony allows the equalization of the division of marital property while it also provides an income stream to spouses who cannot financially support themselves.

 These three mechanisms amount to alimony in a Texas divorce.
 Divorce is always complicated, and the issue of alimony can make it more complicated still.

-Contact A Katy, Texas, Divorce Lawyer Today
+Contact A Texas Divorce Lawyer At The Vendt Law Firm Today

 If you’re heading into a Texas divorce, you naturally have plenty of concerns.
 If one of those concerns is how you’re going to financially make it through the divorce process, consult with an experienced divorce attorney as soon as you can.
 Your ongoing finances can constitute one of the most frightening elements of a divorce.
 A skilled divorce lawyer will help you obtain the financial resources warranted by your case.
 Attorney Frank J. Vendt at The Vendt Law Firm, P.L.L.C., is here to help, so please schedule an appointment with him today by contacting or calling our office at (832) 276-9474.